Alfresco/alfresco-trashcan-cleaner-module/CONTRIBUTING.md

 Please, take a look at the contribution information in the [Community Site](https://community.alfresco.com/docs/DOC-6385-project-overview-repository)

+## Build and release process

+For a complete walk-through check out the [build-and-release-101.MD](documentation/build-and-release-101.md) under the `documentation` folder.

 #### Reporting bugs
 The bug can be submitted as an issue on GitHub.
 But the best way to report a bug is to create an issue in [JIRA tracker](https://issues.alfresco.com).
 Ideally supported by a good pull request.